Table of Contents

 }

-• It must extends the base class JCListener (or implements the interface IJCListener): this is a constraint of JCOBridge; JCListener has many ready made methods; if the callback is not based on an interface the developer can implements the IJCListener;
+• It must extend the base class JCListener (or implement the interface IJCListener).
+This is a requirement of JCOBridge.
+JCListener provides many ready-made methods for event handling.
+If the callback is not based on an interface, the class can implement IJCListener directly.

-• The concrete class must have at least a constructor accepting a String;
+• The concrete class must have at least one constructor accepting a String.

-• Within the implementation of the interface method (in this case the method test of the Predicate interface) the method raiseEvent informs the CLR that a method was raised using the specific key (test in this case) along with all associated objects:
+• Within the interface method implementation (here, test from the Predicate interface), the method raiseEvent notifies the CLR that the method was invoked, passing the event key ("test") and all associated objects:

-• If the interface has many methods each one must have its own raiseEvent call;
+• If the interface declares multiple methods, each one must have its own raiseEvent call.

-• The key used from raiseEvent is not mandatory to be equal to the name of the calling method, it is only a convention for the mapping: this will be more clear looking at the C# code.
+• The key passed to raiseEvent does not need to match the name of the calling method — it is a convention for mapping to the CLR side, which will become clearer when looking at the C# code below.

 public class Predicate<TObject> : JVMBridgeListener